ThomasLengeling/RoboScope/Circuit/README.md

 - Board is on top of the connectors to goes to the interacting board
 - diode for protecting incorrect plug-in
 - GND bridge from GND_IN to GND_M
+- add switch for on and off.
+- create a better support for the board

 ### Box Circuit